lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 I think I can see the end of my {l kintama,Ruby Testing Quest} in sight.

-As one part of the final leg of this journey, I want to take a not-too-deep dive into how the some principle testing frameworks actually work, so that I can better clarify in my own mind what distinguishes them, and perhaps, if we are lucky, draw out some attributes that may help me.
+As one part of the final leg of this journey, I want to take a not-too-deep dive into how some principal testing frameworks actually work, so that I can better clarify in my own mind what distinguishes them, and perhaps, if we are lucky, draw out some attributes that may help me.
 Somehow.

 We're going to start with [MiniTest][].
 We'll also look at [RSpec][] and {l kintama}, but not right now.
 This is already crazy-long.